 The local cuisine is composed of peasant dishes which have been revived by local chefs and acclaimed nationally by critics for their taste and simplicity.
 The famous Olive all’Ascolana, made with three kind of meats and lightly fried, is unique to Ascoli Piceno and is a must-try for every visitor.
 Along Marche’s coast it is common to find typical seafood dishes.
 One such dish is called “Brodetto”, a classic fish stew with variations found in each coastal town.
 From the land, you can experience the history of Le Marche by tasting the classic baked pasta dish “Vincisgrassi”, which is similar to the well-known “Lasagna” and uses a pasta sauce recipe that dates back to 1784!
 Other typical products include the Prosciutto of Carpegna which is a D.O.P protected ham similar to Parma but with a more savoury taste profile, as well as Ciauscolo, a soft salami that is spread on fresh bread like pâté.
 At The Italian on Tour you will find that each location we visit is connected historically to its dishes which are deeply rooted in tradition and shared with pride by all Marchigiani.

-If you are ready to be part of the most authentic experience that Italy has to offer and would like to join in on something you will never forget, come visit this enchanting region of Italy.
+If you are ready to be part of the most authentic experience that Italy has to offer and would like to join in on something you will never forget, come visit our enchanting region of Italy.
 We assure you it is a trip that will stay with you for the rest of your life!